tinymce/tinymce-docs/enterprise/server/configure.md

 {{site.requires_jsscwar_230v}}

 Regular expressions can be used alongside [wildcards](#wildcardsupport) for specifying `allowed-origins.origins`.
 To use a regular expression, start and end the expression with the forward-slash `'/'` character.
+When using regular expressions, the `scheme` and `port` is not excluded from the matching process.

 For example:

 ```
 ephox {
   allowed-origins {
-    origins = [ "https?://myserver", "/(myserver|myotherserver\.)?example\.com/", "http://myserver:8080" ]
+    origins = [ "https?://myserver", "/(myserver|myotherserver\.)?example\.com/", "myserver" ]
   }
 }
 ```